2007 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The 2007-D Satin Finish Roosevelt Dime carries a production total of 895,628 pieces, distributed solely through U.S. Mint Sets rather than general circulation.
 This limited release distinguishes these special strikes from billions of regular Denver business strikes that same year.

-Quality levels tend to cluster in the SP67-SP69 range for most certified examples.
-Current pricing shows SP69 pieces valued at $26, while SP69FB examples with complete torch band separation reach $60.
+The distinctive matte surface comes from specialized sandblasted dies that create the characteristic satin texture.
+Quality levels tend to cluster in the SP67–SP69 range for most certified examples, with current pricing showing SP69 pieces valued at $26 and SP69FB examples with complete torch band separation reaching $60.

 A sale occurred in May 2019 when an SP69 specimen realized $127, demonstrating the premium collectors place on top-graded examples from this Denver issue.
+Compared to its Philadelphia counterpart, the 2007-D Satin Finish is significantly more common in Full Bands grades — making the 2007-P SF the more sought-after issue for advanced collectors.

 2007-D Satin Finish Special Strike Dime Price/Grade Chart